 Many experts on the topic go to the limit of proposing major lay-offs and disrupting even the daily workflows to bring change.
-I sincerely hope that this does not become the case at your company and for that reason we move to the second way to bring change in CRM culture.
+I sincerely hope that this does not become the case in your company and for that reason, we move to the second way to bring change in CRM culture.

 All of us are afraid of the dark!
 Ever wonder why?
-Psychological trends consistently reveal that people will always resist things they cannot grasp.
-Similarly your employees will always resist the new culture as long as they do not understand it.
+Psychological trends consistently reveal that people will always resist things that they cannot grasp.
+Similarly, your employees will always resist the new culture as long as they do not understand it.

 When you ask the employees to adopt the culture of CRM while your organizational culture remains outdated, things don’t work out.
 You need to optimize all processes before you start expecting results.
-Every organization works differently and therefore there is no easy way to describe the steps you can take to implement this optimization.
+Every organization works differently and therefore there is no easy way to describe the CRM Implementation Steps.
 But a time tested rule remains the same.
 What is it?

 Your CRM culture will be a mix of CRM centric values, investment of time and energy in CRM related solutions and also the traditions which support your CRM culture.
 These are the things you need in order to reinforce your new culture.
-Your higher management will continue to lead by example and show appreciation for the employees working towards the higher goal.
-New traditions will help making the process easier.
+Your higher management will continue to lead by example and show appreciation for the employees working towards a higher goal.
+New traditions will help in making the process easier by availing the benefits of CRM software.
 For instance, you can stimulate healthy competition, award the winners, encourage the runner-ups and celebrate major accomplishments.

 These initiatives will help you map your journey towards CRM culture adoption: where you once stood, where you stand today and where you’re aspiring to reach.
 Having clarity of goals and reinforcing the commitment is a sure way to succeed in bringing CRM culture in your very own organization.